 - Some area hotel shuttles might not get you to the park as early as you’d wish.
 Consider taking ride share like Lyft or Uber.

-On a non-Extra Magic Hour day, you should aim to be at the Park entrance 45 minutes before the official opening.
+Guests should aim to be at the Park entrance 45-60 minutes before the official opening.
 On busy days, the gates will open early and a select amount of those at the front of the lines will be admitted onto Main Street U.S.A.
 You’ll be able to shop, visit the restrooms or stop in at City Hall.

 The official “rope drop” (when the rest of the Park opens) will happen on time, if not a few minutes early and you’ll be steps ahead of everyone else who are still lingering at the gate, waiting to be let in.
 For more details on how to take advantage of those first few hours after Rope Drop, read my post about how to Make the Most of Your First Two Hours at Disneyland.